It’s a summer life skill day! This post is going to show you the easiest, best method for how to cut a watermelon into cubes of any size.

 - Cut the watermelon into thirds, making 3 full circle pieces.

-- Slice the circles into cubes.
+- Slice the circles into sticks.

-- Repeat with the other watermelon half.
+- Repeat with the other circular pieces, then with the other watermelon half.

 - Chill the cubes in the refrigerator (if desired).
 ENJOY!